jawordpressorg/core-handbook/core/about/release-cycle/releasing-major-versions.md

 *   Translate: Update [/home/wporg/public\_html/translate/bin/update-all-core-packs.sh](https://dotorg.trac.wordpress.org/browser/wordpress/website/translate/bin/update-all-core-packs.sh) to use the branch for beta/RC packages.
 *   Translate: Update [/home/rosetta/public\_html/wp-content/mu-plugins/rosetta/rosetta.php](https://dotorg.trac.wordpress.org/browser/wordpress/rosetta/website/wp-content/mu-plugins/rosetta/rosetta.php) to use the branch for the `wp/dev` project.

+After branching is performed, there are a few additional tasks that need to take place:

+*   In trunk, update the `SECURITY.md` file to include the newly created branch in the list of versions receiving security updates.
-After branching is performed, the Test Old Branches GitHub Actions workflow needs to be updated.
+*   The Test Old Branches GitHub Actions workflow needs to be updated.
 As an example, here is a [PR that would update the workflow file after 5.8 is branched](https://github.com/WordPress/wordpress-develop/pull/1199).
+The needed changes should only be applied to `trunk`.
+This workflow only runs within the primary branch, so the newly created branch does not need to be updated.
+*   The `.env` file in the new branch should be updated.
+    *   Change the `LOCAL_PHP` value from `latest` to the highest version of PHP supported in that release.
+This helps avoid test failures in the future when the PHP version associated with the `latest` Docker container is changed.

 ## Pre Final Release